 If your injuries are not as serious, stay at the scene to compile further information.

 Get Information About the Dog

 If the dog’s owner is present during or after the attack, ask for their name and contact information.
 Then, find out if the dog has gotten its shots and when they were administered.
-Also, ask if the dog has ever bitten or shown aggressive signs before.
+Ask if the dog has ever bitten or shown aggressive signs before.

 Be prepared if the dog’s owner tries to say you provoked the dog or that the bite wasn’t that serious.
-They will be trying to protect themselves, but when dog bites occur, the owner is usually at fault when a dog bite occurs.
+They will try to protect themselves, but the owner is usually at fault when a dog bite occurs.

-If the owner is not forthcoming with information or they are not present, ask anyone else around if they recognize the dog and know about its past.
-After your report the dog bite to Animal Control, they can also see if there are any records of the dog biting someone else.
+If the owner is not forthcoming with information or isn’t present, ask anyone else if they recognize the dog and know about its past.
+Then, after you report the dog bite to Animal Control, they can also see if there are any records of the dog biting someone else.

-Picture evidence can be very helpful in showing the details of what happened.
+Picture evidence can be beneficial in showing the details of what happened.
 If you can, take pictures of:

 - Where the dog bite happened

 - Damage to any of your property, such as a watch or clothing